Photo from Unsplash

 Morning

-There are times when solitude is better than society; and silence is wiser than speech.
-We would be better Christians—if we were more alone, waiting upon God, and gathering spiritual strength for labor in His service, through meditation on His Word.
-We ought to muse upon the things of God, because we thus get the real nutriment out of them.
+There are times when being alone is better than being with others, and silence is wiser than speaking.
+We would be stronger Christians if we spent more time alone with God, waiting on Him and gaining spiritual strength through meditation on His Word.
+We must dwell on the things of God, for that is how we draw out their true nourishment.

 Evening

-This age is specially, the dispensation of the Holy Spirit, in which Jesus cheers us, not by His personal presence, as He shall do by-and-by, but by the indwelling and constant abiding of the Holy Spirit, who is evermore the Comforter of the church.
-It is His office to console the hearts of God’s people.
-He convinces of sin; He illuminates and instructs but still the main part of His work lies in comforting the hearts of the renewed, in confirming the weak, and lifting up all those who are bowed down.
+This age is uniquely the age of the Holy Spirit, in which Jesus comforts us—not through His physical presence but through the indwelling and constant presence of the Holy Spirit, who is the Comforter of the Church.
+The Holy Spirit’s primary role is to console the hearts of God’s people.
+He convicts us of sin, illuminates our minds, and instructs us, but the central work of the Holy Spirit is to comfort, strengthen, and lift up those who are bowed down.

-He does this—by revealing Jesus to them.
-The Holy Spirit consoles but Christ is the consolation.
-If we may use the figure, the Holy Spirit is the Physician but Jesus is the medicine.
-The Holy Spirit heals the wound but it is by applying the holy ointment of Christ’s grace.
-The Holy Spirit will not speak of His own things but of the things of Christ.
-The Holy Spirit the Comforter but Jesus is the Comfort!
+He does this by revealing Jesus to us.
+The Holy Spirit comforts, but Christ is the comfort.
+We might say that the Holy Spirit is the Physician, and Christ is the medicine.
+The Spirit heals the wounds of sin by applying the soothing balm of Christ’s grace.
+The Spirit does not speak of His own things but reveals the things of Christ.
+He is the Comforter, but Christ is the Comfort.

-Now, with such rich provision for his need, why should the Christian be sad and desponding?
-The Holy Spirit has graciously engaged to be your Comforter—do you imagine, O you weak and trembling believer, that He will be negligent of His sacred trust?
-Can you suppose that He has undertaken what He cannot or will not perform?
-If it is His especial work to strengthen you, and to comfort you—do you suppose He has forgotten His business, or that He will fail in the loving office which He sustains towards you?
-No!
-Do not think so harshly of the tender and blessed Spirit, whose name is “the Comforter.”
-He delights to give beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair.
-Trust in Him, and He will surely comfort you until the house of mourning is closed forever and the marriage feast has begun!
+With such rich provision for our needs, why should any Christian be sad or despondent?
+The Holy Spirit has committed Himself to be your Comforter.
+Do you think, dear trembling believer, that He will neglect His sacred task?
+Could He fail to perform the loving role He has promised to you?
+It’s impossible!
+Don’t think so harshly of the tender and compassionate Spirit, whose very name is “the Comforter.”
+He delights to give beauty for ashes, the oil of joy for mourning, and a garment of praise for the spirit of despair.
+Trust Him, and He will surely comfort you until the house of mourning is closed forever and the marriage feast of the Lamb begins!